Find everything you need from locating a person in prison to visitation information.

-Family and friends provide the MoneyGram office with cash only, along with the offender’s information and MoneyGram will electronically submit the payment to the receiving company/destination for a fee.
+Family and friends provide the MoneyGram office with cash only, along with the imprisoned person’s information and MoneyGram will electronically submit the payment to the receiving company/destination for a fee.

 MoneyGram is transmitted electronically so it is faster than money orders.
-There is a 2-day turnaround on funds being placed into the offender’s account.
+There is a 2-day turnaround on funds being placed into the imprisoned person’s account.
 The maximum amount that can be sent via MoneyGram is $4,999.99.
 Deposits of $500 or greater are subject to investigation.